puppetlabs/trapperkeeper/doc/nrepl-config.md

 ## Configuring the nREPL service

+The `nREPL` service is intended to be used as a debugging tool and not directly called by any other application code.
+So no useful functions are directly exported by this service.
+A `shutdown` function is provided solely to allow the shutdown service to cleanly stop the `nREPL` server.

 The `[nrepl]` section in a _trapperkeeper_ `.ini` configuration file specifies all the settings needed to start up an `nREPL` server attached to _trapperkeeper_.